 Employment Outlook and Salary Information

 Those who are interested in behavioral science may find careers in a wide variety of fields.
 A subject that used to be limited to the fields of psychology or anthropology is now utilized in a variety of business and marketing applications.
 Salaries for behavioral science professionals will vary depending on the exact position.
-The mean salary for substance abuse and behavioral disorder counselors in 2015 was $42,920, whereas the mean salary for a sociologist was $82,100, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The mean salary for substance abuse, behavioral disorder, and mental health counselors in 2019 was $49,950, whereas the mean salary for a sociologist was $90,590, according to the U.S. Bureau of Labor Statistics (www.bls.gov).

 Professional Certification and Continuing Education Information